 Camping trips and road trips just never end well, so it’s a relief that dumb kids keep going on them.
-This backwoods battle is between two Amazon Prime titles that both run about 80 minutes long and have very bleak endings.
+This backwoods battle is between Voodoo Rising and Squeal, two Amazon Prime titles that both run about 80 minutes long and have very bleak endings.
 So which of these two flix better delivers the backwoods goods?

 VOODOO RISING (2016)

 Don’t let the title or the poster art fool you.
 Other than a gypsy warning our group of ignorant campers of impending doom, there’s really nothing supernatural here.
 It’s just the usual – a bunch of kids crosses paths with the wrong family in the middle of the woods.